 If you are interested in participating in a Michigan Learning Community, you will be prompted to fill out the required application at the end of the University Housing Freshman Housing Application.
 We recommend that you view the MLC application instructions and essay questions before you begin the online process.

 Participate in a theme community and you’ll discover an avenue for connecting with peers, mentors, and campus resources -- and an easier way to transition into and navigate through college life.
 A theme community allows you to explore and experience the University with other students who share your interests.

 Begin the Application Process

-If you have read these guidelines and have received an email from University Housing stating that your application is open, you can use the button below to apply for housing starting April 7.
+If you have read these guidelines and it is on or after your application available date posted in the email received from University Housing, you can use the button below to apply for housing.